amidukr/pak-c-mak/README.md

 For example there is cross-platform C++ multi-module application that re-uses C++ libraries implemented as CMake modules.

-To share that C++ libraries for future re-use, it is necessary to create git repository that will be used as pak-c-mak package repository.
+- To share that C++ libraries for future re-use, it is necessary to create git repository that will be used as pak-c-mak package repository.
 Then create and put a pak-c-mak package into pak-c-mak package repository for every required C++ library and module.
 Each package should contain a URL to source code of C++ library, and required script to build and install this library as dependency to application.

-Sharing repository of libraries is as simple as hosting git.
+- Sharing repository of libraries is as simple as hosting git.
 For open source GitHub can be used to publish repository of libraries.
 For proprietary libraries corporate secure git server with locked external access can be used.

-To re-use libraries it is just necessary to add pak-c-mak repositories as url into local configuration, so all packages of that repository became available.
+- To re-use libraries it is just necessary to add pak-c-mak repositories as url into local configuration, so all packages of that repository became available.
 And then use pak-c-mak CLI to build and install pak-c-mak packages as CMake C++ libraries modules into cross-platform multi-module C++ application.

+## Use Cases
 - **pak-c-mak** effectively can work with multiple repositories, if another repository for required module already exist, using pak-c-mak it is possible to add references to external repositories as many as needed.
 - **pak-c-mak** have special mode for local development, where packages will be found in local copy first.
 This approach is useful to test latest local changes before publishing them into remote.